 Compute Engine persistent disks and local SSDs are priced per GB per month.
 For more information about persistent disk and local SSD pricing, see Persistent disk pricing.

 The Cloud Storage pricing model contrasts sharply with that of traditional data-center storage.
 In a data center, you have to purchase your NAS or SAN storage hardware up front.
 In contrast, Cloud Storage charges by usage.
 You are billed for the amount of data you store per month, the amount of network egress, the amount of data transfer between locations, and the number of API requests you make.
 You don't have to worry about maintenance contracts or the costs associated with potential hardware failures that come with purchasing your own hardware.

 For more information about Cloud Storage pricing, see Cloud Storage pricing.

-As with the Cloud Storage Multi-Regional storage class, Cloud Storage Nearline and Cloud Storage Coldline are priced by amount of data stored per month, by network egress, and by the amount of data transfer between multi-regional or regional locations.
-As archival classes, Cloud Storage Nearline and Cloud Storage Coldline also have a storage retrieval fee and a minimum storage period.
+As with the Cloud Storage Standard storage class, Cloud Storage Nearline, Cloud Storage Coldline, and Cloud Storage Archive are priced by amount of data stored per month, by network egress, and by the amount of data transfer between locations.
+As archival classes, all three also have a storage retrieval fee and a minimum storage period.
 If you delete or modify your data before the minimum storage period, you will be charged for the remainder of the period.
 For example, if you delete an object 5 days after storing the object in Cloud Storage Nearline, you will be charged for the remaining 25 days of storage for that object.

-For more information about Cloud Storage Nearline and Cloud Storage Coldline pricing, see Cloud Storage pricing.
+For more information about Cloud Storage Nearline, Cloud Storage Coldline, and Cloud Storage Archive pricing, see Cloud Storage pricing.